leafo/lapis/docs/utilities.md

 numeric indices of the table can also be a table in the form `{key, value}`.
 The two formats can be mixed into the same table and all parameters will be encoded.

-> The output of `parse_query_string`, if passed directly into encode, will
+> The output of `parse_query_string`, if passed directly into
-> cause duplicates due to the parsing structure.
-To re-encode, either strip the
+> `encode_query_string`, will cause duplicates due to the parsing structure.
+To
-> hash table parts or strip the numeric indices.
+> re-encode, either strip the hash table parts or strip the numeric indices.

 $dual_code{
 lua = [[